 - Convent Gallery in Daylesford is just the beginning of the visual arts offering around here

 - Pop into Lyonville where the Radio Springs Hotel awaits, or Trentham for a wider array of eating and drinking opportunities.
-In Trentham stop to admire the newly installed sculptures on the front of the Community Centre – developed with support of Creative Victoria.
+In Trentham, stop to admire the newly installed sculptures on the front of the Community Centre – developed with the support of Creative Victoria

-- stroll/hike in the Wombat Bushland Reserve and Hepburn Regional Park
+- Stroll or hike in the Wombat Bushland Reserve and Hepburn Regional Park

 Extend Your Stay for